 However, in conducting your research, keep in mind that the data you find may not be 100% reflective of National University’s total student body, as a majority of our students are adult learners who are not first-time, full-time students.
 Learn more about NU’s Institutional Data.

 National University is unique – we are a credible, accredited, and respected institution that provides education to individuals who may have already entered the workforce and are looking to advance.
-We cater to students with a need for flexible schedules by offering classes 100% online, which are often completed four weeks at a time.
+We cater to students with a need for flexible schedules by offering classes online or on-site at locations across California, which are often completed four weeks at a time.

 Understanding Traditional vs. Non-Traditional Graduation Rates

 We are proud to report that the National University graduation rate of our second-largest population of students is over 70%.

 To help you understand the differences between the classifications of students on NU’s college scorecard below, here is a breakdown:

 - First-time, full-time – typically students who have just completed high school and are moving to a traditional, four-year university model and are taking at least 12 credits at a time.

 - Other full-time – students who may have some college experience, or a degree, and are enrolled in at least 12 credits at a time.

 - First-time, part-time – students who have no college experience, and are enrolled in six to eight college credits at a time.

 - Other part-time – students who may have some college experience, or a degree, and are enrolled in at least six to eight credits at a time.